Conditional Rendering in LWC

 Second One: Conditional Rendering with Loops

-Use conditional rendering with loops to display different content for each loop item.
-Consider this example:
+Use conditional rendering with loops to display specific content for each item.
+See the example:

 {product.name}